 We will be very happy to welcome you and do everything to make your visit to Amsterdam a comfortable and enjoyable one.
-And if you want to drop your luggage off early or leave it with us for a later pick-up after you've checked out, no problem - we'll make arrangements.
+And if you want to drop your luggage off early or leave it with us for a later pick-up after you've checked out, no problem If I am home - we'll make arrangements.

 -No friends over

 -We ask you to be reasonably quiet after 10:pm